Nadavys/grails-websockets-blackjack/README.md

 Still left to do:

 1. Authenticate users who subscribed to socket feed

 2. Conform the backend to Observer pattern using Spring 4 tools

 3. Might want to find a better alternative to "Thread.sleep" for enabling the timer

+4. Missing Unit Tests/Integration Test

-4. Track how many loses/wins per player
+5. Track how many loses/wins per player